FlonidanAs/dsmr6_dtls/README.md

 Clone
 -----
 The project includes submodules.
-Remember to clone those as well. git clone --recurse-submodules <repository-url>
+Remember to clone those as well.<br>
+git clone --recurse-submodules <repository-url><br>
-or if you already cloned the repository git submodule update --init --recursive
+or if you already cloned the repository<br>
+git submodule update --init --recursive

 Compiling